headspinio/appium-llm-plugin/README.md

 ### Requirements

 Along with a recent version of Appium 2 (the requirement for any plugin), you need to have a locally-hosted model running via [LM Studio](https://lmstudio.ai), or an OpenAI API key.
+Inside LM Studio you should download one or more LLMs to try.
+They are hosted on [huggingface](https://huggingface.co).
+You could start with [this one](https://huggingface.co/lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF), which seemed to work well for the XML-based query modes.

 Note that the `screenshot` query mode (see below) requires a model with a vision adapter for multimodal queries.
+I couldn't find any open source models that did well with this mode, but [this one](https://huggingface.co/xtuner/llava-llama-3-8b-v1_1-gguf) seemed to do the least poiorly.

+You should probably also have an understanding of what LLMs are and how they work at a basic level, because sadly I'm not going to go into that here.

 ### Installation and activation